Track Button Clicks in GA4: The 14-Step Problem (And the 1-Line Fix)

 - Frequently asked questions

-Tracking a button click is the simplest question in analytics.
-"Did someone click this?"
-Yes or no. GA4 turns that into a 14-step project spanning two Google products, CSS selectors, and a 48-hour wait.
+"Did someone click this button?"
+Yes or no. That is the simplest question in analytics, and you would expect the biggest analytics tool in the world to answer it out of the box.
+GA4 does not.
+It turns one yes-or-no into a 14-step project spanning two Google products, CSS selectors, and a 48-hour wait.
 Something is broken.

 - GA4 does not track button clicks automatically.
 Enhanced Measurement only covers outbound links and file downloads.
 Internal CTAs like 'Book a Demo' and 'Add to Cart' are invisible without Google Tag Manager.